gehoumi/terraform-google-ciscoasav-vm/examples/basic_example_1/README.md

 ## CLI Usage

-Once the secret is created, you can search for the newly created secret with something similar to the following:
+Once the terraform apply is completed, you can search for the newly created secret in the console or use the commands in `terraform output` to retrieve the ASA admin password.
+Something similar to the following:

 ```
-$ gcloud secrets versions access "latest" --secret="asav-admin-password" --project="<project-id>"
+$ gcloud secrets versions access latest --secret=<asa_hostname>-admin-password --project=<project-id>

 ```